Yang Gao (academic)

-Yang Gao is the Professor of Space Autonomous Systems and the Associate Dean (International) in the Faculty of Engineering and Physical Sciences (FEPS) at Surrey Space Centre.
+Yang Gao was the Professor of Space Autonomous Systems and the Associate Dean (International) in the Faculty of Engineering and Physical Sciences (FEPS) at Surrey Space Centre.
 Gao's work has been used for developing missions including ExoMars, Proba3, MoonLITE and Moonraker.

 Early life and education

 Gao received a B. Eng (with first class honors) in Electrical and Electronic Engineering at Nanyang Technological University, Singapore in 2000, followed by a Ph.D. in Electrical and Electronic Engineering from the same university in 2003.

 Career

 Gao develops robotics for extreme environments, specializing in robotic perception and sensing and applications of artificial intelligence.
 Gao's work has been covered in numerous media outlets, including the BBC.

 Gao is an elected fellow of the Royal Aeronautical Society and the Institute of Engineering and Technology.